elastic/rally/docs/track.rst

       }
     }

-For paginated queries, throughput will be reported as number of retrieved pages per second (``pages/s``).
+For scroll queries, throughput will be reported as number of retrieved pages per second (``pages/s``).
 The rationale is that each HTTP request corresponds to one operation and we need to issue one HTTP request per result page.

 For other queries, throughput will be reported as number of search requests per second (``ops/s``).